Non-Expansive Mappings in Two-Time-Scale Stochastic Approximation: Finite-Time Analysis: Applications

 Here $\lambda_k\in\RR^{d_2}$ denotes the Lagrange multiplier. $M_{k+1}$ denotes the noise arising from taking gradient samples at the current value of $x_k$, and satisfies Assumption \ref{Martingale}.

-This algorithm is particularly useful in distributed settings, where each node or agent updates some part of the variable $x$ under some local convex constraints, and there is a global linear constraint.
+This problem can be viewed as a special case of strongly convex--concave minimax optimization.
+We treat it separately due to the interesting role played by projections (Lemma~\ref{lemma:Lagrangian}), as well as its practical applications.
+The algorithm is particularly useful in distributed settings, where each node or agent updates some part of the variable $x$ under some local convex constraints, and there is a global linear constraint.
 In that case, the local updates only require knowledge of the gradient, the Lagrange multiplier, and their local constraints.
 Another similar setting in which a similar algorithm can be used is generalized Nash equilibrium problems (or Nash equilibrium under constraints) \cite{GNEP} and game control for strongly monotone games \cite{Chandak}.
 In this setting, each player takes action in a convex set and updates their action using gradient ascent.
 The game controller has a global linear objective which they want the player's actions to satisfy \cite{Chandak}.

 We make the following assumption.
 The second part of the assumption is required for the existence of $\lambda$ which satisfies $A\xhat(\lambda)=b_0$. \begin{assumption} Iteration \eqref{iter-Lagrangian} satisfies the following statements. \begin{enumerate}[label=\alph*)] \item Function $H_0(x)$ is $\rho-$strongly concave and $L$-smooth. \item Functions $H_i(x)$ are continuously differentiable and convex.
 Moreover, there exists $x\in\text{int}(\XX)$ (i.e., $H_i(x)<0, i=1,\ldots,m$) such that $Ax=b_0$. \end{enumerate} \end{assumption}